 More quail are typically found in the coastal management units than in the piedmont or mountain units (Fig. 6).
-In 2018-19, flush rates in the coastal region (0.52 coveys/hour) were substantially higher than in the piedmont (0.38 coveys/hour).
-Flush rates suggest that quail are nearly extirpated (i.e. locally extinct) from the mountains.
+In 2020-21, flush rates in the coastal region (0.57 coveys/hour) were substantially higher than in the piedmont (0.37 coveys/hour).
+Hunters flushed no quail at all in the mountains, suggesting that quail are nearly extirpated (i.e. locally extinct) from that region.
 Flush rates continue to be much higher on private lands than on public Game Lands (Fig. 7).
+Over the last two decades, flush rates have generally increased on private lands and generally decreased on Game Lands.
+This may be a result of the skill of level of the relatively few remaining quail hunters for these land types, as well as the overall habitat conditions and quail populations.

 Figure 6.
-Average number of coveys flushed per hour by region by avid quail hunter survey respondents, 1984-85 through 2018-19.
+Average number of coveys flushed per hour by region by avid quail hunter survey respondents, 1984-85 through 2020-21.

 Figure 7.
-Average number of coveys flushed per hour by land type by avid quail hunter survey respondents, 1992-93 through 2018-19.
+Average number of coveys flushed per hour by land type by avid quail hunter survey respondents, 1992-93 through 2020-21.

-During the 2018-19 hunting season, avid hunters in the central and northern coastal management units reported the highest flush and harvest rates on their hunting trips (Fig. 8).
+During the 2020-21 hunting season, avid hunters in the central and northern coastal management units reported the highest flush and harvest rates on their hunting trips (Fig. 8).
 The peak in these management units was somewhat driven by a few survey participants that work year-round to ensure they have high-quality areas to hunt.
 Consequently, they experience high success rates.
 Most hunters are experiencing far lower success rates.
 Flush rates and harvest rates in the southern coast and piedmont are roughly comparable, suggesting that quail populations (where they are found) are roughly similar.
-However, the lower flush rates and harvest rates in the mountains is likely due to quail being extremely scarce in these areas, with fewer quail to be found even where small patches of suitable habitat exist.
+Hunters in the mountains did not flush or harvest any quail.

 Figure 8.
-Average number of coveys flushed and quail harvested per hunting trip by management unit in the avid quail hunter survey, 2018-19 hunting season.
+Average number of coveys flushed and quail harvested per hunting trip by management unit in the avid quail hunter survey, 2020-21 hunting season.

 Despite the decline in avid quail hunters, the number of coveys flushed and quail bagged per hunting trip was relatively stable over most of the past 20 years (Fig. 9).
-During the 2018-19 season, avid hunters flushed on average 1.6 coveys and harvested 1.5 quail per hunting trip, which was a noticeable drop from the previous year.
+During the 2020-21 season, avid hunters flushed on average 1.7 coveys and harvested 1.5 quail per hunting trip.
 "Avid" quail hunters continued to maintain higher harvest rates than "standard" quail hunters who have responded to the NCWRC statewide hunter surveys (<1 quail per hunting trip).

 Figure 9.
-Average number of quail coveys flushed and birds harvested per hunting trip for avid quail hunter survey and state hunter survey respondents, 1984-85 through 2018-19.
+Average number of quail coveys flushed and birds harvested per hunting trip for avid quail hunter survey and state hunter survey respondents, 1984-85 through 2020-21.

 The avid quail hunter survey shows a general decline in the number of quail harvested from each covey flushed (Fig. 10).
-In 2018-19, avid hunters killed fewer than 1 quail per covey on average.
+In 2020-21, avid hunters killed slightly fewer than 1 quail per covey on average.
 In the 1980's avid hunters killed close to 2 quail per covey.
 This change may be related to more hunters choosing not to shoot flushed quail (because of their concern of quail declines) and/or their desire to primarily train bird dogs.
-Average reported covey size during 2017-18 was 15.9 quail.
-Reported covey size was higher on private lands (17.2 quail/covey) than on public game lands (9.3 quail/covey).
+Average reported covey size during 2020-21 was 16.3 quail.
+Reported covey size was higher on private lands (17.4 quail/covey) than on public game lands (10.7 quail/covey).
 No quail were flushed on 47% of the reported hunting trips.

 Figure 10.
-Average number of quail harvested per covey flushed by avid quail hunters, 1984-85 through 2018-19.
+Average number of quail harvested per covey flushed by avid quail hunters, 1984-85 through 2020-21.

-Reported quail hunting effort (number of trips) was highest in January and the number of quail killed was highest during the month of December (Fig. 11).
+Reported quail hunting effort (number of trips) and the number of quail killed was highest during the month of January (Fig. 11).
 Not surprisingly, avid hunters reported more covey flushes and harvests per trip at the beginning of the hunting season (Fig. 12).